Protocols and Applications

 - Admin PIN: 12345678

 The OTP application provides two programmable slots, each of which can hold one of the types of credentials listed below.
 A Yubico OTP credential is programmed to slot 1 during manufacturing.
 Output is sent as a series of keystrokes from a virtual keyboard.

 - Trigger the YubiKey to produce the credential in the first slot by briefly touching the metal contact of the YubiKey.

 - If a credential has been programmed to the second slot, trigger the YubiKey to produce it by touching the contact for 3 seconds.

-Yubico OTP is a strong authentication mechanism that is supported by all series 5 YubiKeys.
+Yubico OTP is a strong authentication mechanism that is supported by the YubiKey 5 Series.
 Yubico OTP can be used as the second factor in a two-factor authentication (2FA) scheme or on its own, providing single-factor authentication.

 The OTP generated by the YubiKey has two parts, with the first 12 characters being the public identity which a validation server can link to a user, while the remaining 32 characters are the unique passcode that is changed each time an OTP is generated.